 Home prices in Ada County for new, for-sale construction are also increasing on an annual basis.
-Ada County new construction home prices increased 6% annually on average over the last 3 years.
+Ada County new construction home prices increased 6% annually on average since 2018.
 Boise itself had a higher-than-average increase in the median home price of all sales at 16%, and young adult homeownership is significantly below all other age cohorts.